Natural Golden Pearlescent Pigment Wholesale

 At the same time, the company adheres to the concept of innovation, and technological innovation is an inexhaustible driving force for enterprises.
 The company has cumulatively developed more than a thousand kinds of cosmetic-grade products.
 To continuously improve its R&D capability and innovation ability, the company has established industry-academia-research cooperation with major universities and introduced a large number of domestic and foreign high-end talents.

 Coloray is committed to providing color users with a range of effects pigments with outstanding performance, stability, and batch consistency; Have professional technical support and price competitiveness.
 Whether it is cosmetics, coatings, plastics, printing inks, leather, or the construction industry, Coloray is a supplier and long-term partner of many international brands, ensuring consistent quality and unique results.
 Whether selecting a current product from our product manual or seeking a customized service, please contact us.
 Our experienced team will do our best to meet your requirements and satisfy you.
 With quality, strong technical support, and comprehensive services, Coloray is your partner.
-We can OEM/ODM Natural Pearlescent Pigment
+We also wholesale custom Natural Golden Pearlescent Pigment

 Certificate Of Honor

-• EFFCI
+• EFFCI GMP:2017-1

 • ISO9001